jpjuvo/video_object_detection/README.md

 ## Modifications to object_detection repository

-I made some minor modifications to original distributed TensorFlow files to get this repository work independently without the full copy of tensorflow models repository.
+I made some minor modifications to original distributed TensorFlow files to get this repository to work independently without the full copy of tensorflow models repository.

 ## Model